Welcome to Year One

 At Merton Bank, we aim for all our children to become fluent, confident readers who are passionate about reading.
 Children who read regularly or are read to regularly have the opportunity to open the doors to so many different worlds!

 In Key Stage One, we use Read Write Inc. Phonics to give your child the best possible start with their reading journey.
 Your child will bring a book bag book home on a Monday.
 This will be changed every Monday.
-Your child will bring their group storybook home on a Thursday.
-This will be changed every Thursday.

 Key Resources: